-Junjie Fei’s Homepage
+Welcome to Junjie Fei’s Homepage!

 News

-• [2025/06] 2 papers have been accepted by ICCV 2025!
+• [2025/06] Two papers have been accepted by ICCV 2025!

-• [2025/02] 1 paper has been accepted by CVPR 2025!
+• [2025/02] One paper has been accepted by CVPR 2025!

-• [2024/08] Join KAUST as a PhD student!
+• [2024/08] Joined KAUST as a PhD student!

-• [2023/07] 1 paper has been accepted by ICCV 2023!
+• [2023/07] One paper has been accepted by ICCV 2023!

 • [2023/04] Project Caption Anything is publicly released!